SQL - Identifiers, Think SQL

 SQL - Literals

 Literal is a term for data types such as strings, numbers, or boolean values in SQL.
-These values are not named by you the programmer they just exist.
-Strings, numbers, and boolean values are literals.
+These values are not named by you the programmer; they just exist.

 Literal Breakdown: